41 Genius Small Kitchen Storage and Organization Ideas

 Use a Pool Noodle Inside a Drawer

-A simple addition of molding along the upper cabinets adds a decorative touch as well as more storage space for displaying favorite dishes.
+A simple addition of molding along the upper cabinets adds a decorative touch as well as more kitchen storage space for displaying favorite dishes.
 It’s painted to match other features in the kitchen.
-Check out more amazing ideas for a small kitchen here.
+You could also replace your cabinets with trendy open shelves.

 Secure Your Kitchen Towels